Auxentius of Milan

 Auxentius of Milan or of Cappadocia (fl.
-343 – 374), was an Arian theologian and bishop of Milan.
-Because of his Arian faith, Auxentius is considered by the Catholic Church as an intruder and he is not included in the Catholic lists of the bishops of Milan such as that engraved in the Cathedral of Milan.
+343 – 374) was an Arian theologian and bishop of Milan.
+Because of his Arian faith, Auxentius is considered by the Catholic Church to have been an intruder, and he is not included in Catholic lists of the bishops of Milan, such as the one engraved in the Cathedral of Milan.

-Auxentius came to be regarded as the great opponent of the Nicene Creed in the West.
-His theological doctrines were attacked by Hilary of Poitiers, whose Liber contra Auxentium remains the chief source of information about him.
+Auxentius came to be regarded as the chief opponent of the Nicene Creed in the West.
+His theological doctrines were attacked by Hilary of Poitiers, whose Liber contra Auxentium remains the principal source of information about him.

 Life

-Auxentius was a native of Cappadocia, and he was ordained as a priest in 343 by Gregory of Cappadocia, the Arian Bishop of Alexandria.
+Auxentius was a native of Cappadocia and was ordained a priest in 343 by Gregory of Cappadocia, the Arian bishop of Alexandria.
 According to his opponent Athanasius of Alexandria, Auxentius was "even ignorant of the Latin language, and unskilful in everything except impiety".

-The historical period in which Auxentius lived was marked by the fight between the Arians and the supporters of the faith of the Council of Nicaea.
-In 355, the Roman Emperor Constantius II convened a synod in Milan, in which Dionysius, bishop of Milan, along with Eusebius of Vercelli and Lucifer of Cagliari, opposed the Arian leanings of the Emperor.
+The period in which Auxentius lived was marked by the conflict between the Arians and the supporters of the faith defined at the Council of Nicaea.
+In 355, the Roman emperor Constantius II convened a synod in Milan, where Dionysius, bishop of Milan, along with Eusebius of Vercelli and Lucifer of Cagliari, opposed the emperor's Arian leanings.
 This resulted in the exile of all three.
-Shortly thereafter, the Arian bishops, with the support of the Emperor, appointed the Arian Auxentius as new bishop of Milan.
+Shortly thereafter, the Arian bishops, with the emperor's support, appointed Auxentius as bishop of Milan.

-In 359, Auxentius played a relevant role in the Council of Rimini, which supported the Semi-Arian doctrines stated in the Second Council of Sirmium in 351.
-After Constantius' death, the pagan Emperor Julian (died 363) left Auxentius undisturbed in his diocese.
+In 359, Auxentius played a notable role at the Council of Rimini, which endorsed the Semi-Arian doctrines articulated at the Second Council of Sirmium in 351.
+After Constantius's death, the pagan emperor Julian (died 363) left Auxentius undisturbed in his diocese.

-Under the following Christian Emperors, Jovian and Valentinian I, there were many attempts by the supporters of the Nicaean faith to depose Auxentius.
-In 364 Auxentius was publicly accused in a disputation with Hilary of Poitiers held in Milan by order of the Emperor Valentinian I. His submission was only apparent, however, and he remained powerful enough to compel the departure of Hilary from Milan.
-Eusebius of Vercelli and Athanasius of Alexandria also failed to obtain the deposition of Auxentius.
+Under the subsequent Christian emperors Jovian and Valentinian I, supporters of the Nicaean faith made multiple attempts to depose Auxentius.
+In 364, Auxentius was publicly accused during a disputation with Hilary of Poitiers held in Milan by order of Emperor Valentinian I. His submission was only apparent, however, and he remained influential enough to compel Hilary's departure from Milan.
+Eusebius of Vercelli and Athanasius of Alexandria also failed to secure Auxentius's deposition.

-In 372 Pope Damasus I summoned a synod which explicitly condemned Auxentius as heretic.
-However, Auxentius remained in Milan until his death in 374, even though the Nicaean priest Philastrius (later bishop of Brescia) operated in Milan to support the Christian population.
+In 372, Pope Damasus I convened a synod that explicitly condemned Auxentius as a heretic.
+Nevertheless, Auxentius remained in Milan until his death in 374, despite the efforts of the Nicaean priest Philastrius (later bishop of Brescia) to support the Christian population.
 Auxentius was succeeded by the Nicaean Ambrose.